CPSLabGU/gttcan/README.md

 #### Standard Message

 A standard message has the full 8 bytes available for data transmission.
-Although the schedule slot dictates which node and what data will be sent, the Data ID value should still be encoded in the least-significant bits in the Can Frame ID.
+Although the schedule slot dictates what data will be sent, the Data ID value should still be encoded in the least-significant bits in the Can Frame ID.

 <!--
 #### Arbitration message